borkdominik/bigER/docs/ISSUES.md

 Newly created issues are in a `Pending` state and require to be verified and labeled by a code owner.
 If the issue turns out the be invalid (see [Types of Issues](#type-of-issues) for possible reasons) it is closed.
 Otherwise, valid issues transition to the `Open` state.

-Open issues are ready to be worked on by a developer and set to `In Progress`.
+Open issues are ready to be worked on by a developer and when started it is set to `In Progress`.
 If the developer decides to stop working on the issue it becomes open again.
 By submitting a Pull Request (PR) the issue is ready for review with the `Review` status.

 Again, a code owner reviews the submitted PR and decides whether the issue is *NOT OK* and set back to `Open`, or it is *OK*, and in this case receives the status `Done` and can be closed.